csmhowitzer/hulksmash/VIBE_JOURNAL.md

-*"The best code is the code that throws out the 'correct' way and does what actually works for the user."et
+*"The best code is the code that throws out the 'correct' way and does what actually works for the user."*

+---

 ## Session 11: C# Build System Polish & Visual Feedback Excellence 🎨